ianclawson/Delta-iPac-Edition/README.md

     - I am not planning on keeping this Edition up-to-date as Delta mainline moves forward.
         - That's why I opened the PRs in the first place; so that Delta mainline one day merges them in, and this iPac Edition becomes obsolete and removed.
 - This IPA is issued free from charge or promise of continued development.
-    - Please do not contact me for bug reports or feature requests.
+    - Please do not contact me for bug reports or feature requests, unless the bugs pertain specifically to the features I've added myself to Delta.
+Everything else should be reported to Delta mainline.
     - I make no promises or claims for reliability, asbsense of bugs, protection of your games/saves, or performance of your device.
     - Should I choose, additional features that I open PRs for on Delta mainline may make their way into a new version of this iPac Edition.
 No promises.
 - All code included in this release is publicly available and publicly licensed as stated by Delta mainline: https://github.com/rileytestut/delta#licensing